-- The applicant provides letters of support from 40 current Mecklenburg County patients who state that they will consider transferring their care to the new facility based on convenience or location. - The applicant reasonably projects that the utilization rate of the new facility will be 3.3 patients per station per week at the end of operating year one, which exceeds the required minimum operating standard promulgated in 10A NCAC 14C .2203(b), based on the growth of the patient population using the Mecklenburg County Five Year Average Annual Change Rate (AACR) of 3.9 percent as published in the July 2018 Semiannual Dialysis Report (SDR). - The applicant provides reasonable and adequately supported information regarding reasons for increased utilization of PD services by patients.
+- The applicant provides letters of support from 33 current Mecklenburg County in-center patients and four Mecklenburg County PD patients who state that they will consider transferring their care to the new facility based on convenience or location. - The applicant reasonably projects that the utilization rate of the new facility will be 3.3 patients per station per week at the end of operating year one, which exceeds the required minimum operating standard promulgated in 10A NCAC 14C .2203(b), based on the growth of the patient population using the Mecklenburg County Five Year Average Annual Change Rate (AACR) of 3.9 percent as published in the July 2018 Semiannual Dialysis Report (SDR). - The applicant provides reasonable and adequately supported information regarding reasons for increased utilization of PD services by patients.